Why You Look Like Your Dog

 Ines Opifanti, a German photographer, showed the amazing resemblance that pets and owners have to each other by matching 30 volunteers and their pets in side-by-side facial comparisons.
 Even though the humans and dogs are completely different species the similarities are uncanny.

-What this shows is that evolutionary we are shaped to nurture other creatures and love and care for them as our own.
+What this shows is that through evolution we are shaped to nurture other creatures and love and care for them as our own.
 We tend to like things that are familiar to us biologically because we know them to be safe.
 If we recognize them, we can identify if they are a danger to us.

 For example, our own faces are very familiar to us, we see them everyday in the mirror.
 If we see these traits displayed in a puppy, we are much more likely to choose that pet.